Last updated on September 2nd, 2021 at 10:42 am

 1. Backup your data

-You can backup your contacts as a Vcard and save it in your PC.
+You can backup your contacts as a Vcard and save them on your PC.
 Backing up your media files on your PC is also a good idea.

 2. Check for your model number